S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Processes_and_Services.md

-# Windows Process and Service Searching
+# Windows Process and Service Searching via Terminal

 ## get-process and get-service (use get-ciminstance command whenever possible)